 As a product of the Canadian Southwest, I’m familiar with the names of First Nations’ peoples like Haida, Musqueam, Squamish, and Tsleil-Waututh.
 In this part of the southwest U.S., I’m learning about the 19 Pueblos in New Mexico: 19 distinct indigenous communities who are all represented in the cultural center with a blend of historic artifacts and present-day story, song, and dance.
 And soon, we will leave New Mexico for Arizona, and we’ll be going through the lands of the Navajo Nation.

 During the balloon festival, there are lots of visitors in Old Town.
 There are no chain-style restaurants and hotels in the vicinity, but there are plenty of shops to relieve visitors of their cash.
 But I think a walk through the compact original city centre is worth doing for the sights and the sounds.
 Bright colours light up our eyeballs from all sides: from the ubiquity of hanging red chile ristras, wall murals, to the warm orange of the (faux?) adobe construction.
 Lively conversation is engaged with shop owners, with comments about the kinds of visitors in the absence or presence of the balloon festival.
 We’re amazed by the small but holy ground marked by the Chapel of Our Lady of Guadalupe.
-In spending at least 90 minutes in the American International Rattlesnake Museum, we’re mesmerized by the sight of all those rattlesnakes (no touchy-feely here, thank you), and we’re equally mesmerized by the soothing sounds of Sir David Attenborough’s narration in a documentary on rattlesnakes as reptiles.
+In spending at least 90 minutes in the American International Rattlesnake Museum, we’re mesmerized by the sight of all those rattlesnakes (no touchy-feely here, thank you), and we’re equally mesmerized by the soothing sounds of Sir David Attenborough’s narration in a documentary on rattlesnakes.

 Petroglyph National Monument